 Also, having a real stress strategy and not just an abstract understanding of the destructive effects of stress is also critical.
 Yoga, qi gong, meditation, prayer, massage therapy, acupuncture, walking in Nature, having fun are effective for treating stress.

 Any and all of these activities must become a regular part of your life.
 In fact, if you do anything you should err on the side of too much relaxation and stress treatment.
 Stress is very inflammatory, not treating it is just not an option.

-I provide a detailed discussion of proper assessment in my new book, Roadmap to Remission, A Practical Guide to Hashimoto’s Healing
+I provide a detailed discussion of proper assessment in my new book, How to Heal Hashimoto’s: An Integrative Roadmap to Remission,published by Hay House.

 The Neuroendocrine Immunology of Perimenopause, 2015, Dr. Datis Kharrazian